electrode-io/electrode-native/docs/cli/publish-container.md

 `--publisher/-p <publisher>`

-* Specify the publisher to use.
-Can either be `maven` or `github`.
+* Specify the Container publisher to use.
 * This option is required, there is no default.
+* You can also use a local file system path to a Container publisher package (only used for developing custom publishers)

 `--url/-u <url>`

-* The publication url to publish the Container to.
+* The url to publish the Container to
-* Can either be the url of a Git repository or a Maven repository (local or remote), depending on the publisher being used.
-* This option is required for the `github` publisher.
-For `maven` publisher, it will default to the standard Maven local path (`~/.m2/repository`) if not specified.
+* Some publishers might not need an url.
+Check the specific Container publisher documentation for reference

 `--config/-c <config>`

-* Optional publisher configuration provided as JSON.
-* As of this version of Electrode Native, Maven and jcenter publisher are the only ones to expose some extra configuration.
-* Sample maven: `--config '{"artifactId":"test-container","groupId":"com.walmartlabs.ern","mavenUser":"user","mavenPasword":"password"}'`
-* Sample jcenter: `--config '{"artifactId":"test-container","groupId":"com.walmartlabs.ern"}'`.
-Other bintray related details(bintrayUser, bintrayApiKey, bintrayRepo & bintrayVcsUrl) need to be provided inside your global `~/.gradle/gradle.properties` file.
-* Configuration can be omitted or partially provided.
-The default configuration values used for the Maven publisher are :
-  - artifactId: `local-container`
-  - groupId: `com.walmartlabs.ern`
-  - mavenUser : `undefined` (maven only)
-  - mavePassword: `undefined` (maven only)
+* Extra configuration specific to the publisher used.
+* Some publishers might not need an extra configuration.
+Check the Container publisher documentation for reference.

 #### Related commands